Ok, so you want to get huge?!

 Ok, I hear you saying, what if I train at home?
 Well in this situation we can use the old favorites, a set of scales and the mirror.
 You know, the one you use to admire yourself in!

-The bathroom scales should show an increase in your bodyweight, if it's not going up then your not eating enough.
-If the mirror is showing an increase of bodyfat around the middle then you are eating too much.
+The bathroom scales should show an increase in your bodyweight, if it's not going up then you're not eating enough.
+If the mirror is showing an increase of bodyfat around your midsection, then you are eating too much.

-So how do we set about setting a nutrition plan for ourselves?
-Firstly we need to know how many calories we should eat in a day, on top of the calories required for our body at rest we need to add into the diet calories we expend on daily activities and our training.
+So how do we set up a bodybuilding meal plan with the right nutrition for ourselves?
+First, we need to know how many calories we should eat in a day, on top of the calories required for our body at rest we need to add into the diet calories we expend on daily activities and our training.